Skip to main content

 2026 Tax Guide for Seniors in California

-Last updated: May 5, 2026 Tax-year note: Most dollar figures below are for 2025 California income tax returns filed in 2026.
-Property-tax programs often run on separate county or program calendars, so those dates are called out where they matter.
-Bottom line: California does not tax Social Security benefits, but the state generally taxes pensions … Read more
+Last updated: 27 May 2026 Tax-year note: Most income-tax figures below are for 2025 California income tax returns filed in 2026.
+Property-tax programs may use a county calendar, a lien-date calendar, or a State Controller filing window.
+Bottom line: California does not tax U.S. Social Security benefits, but it usually taxes pensions, traditional IRA withdrawals, … Read more

 2026 Tax Guide for Seniors in Arkansas